 Executive Committee

-Kathryn L. Braun is Professor of Public Health and Social Work, chair of the PhD in Public Health program, and Barbara Cox Anthony Endowed Chair on Aging at the University of Hawai‘i.
+Dr. Kathryn Braun is Professor of Public Health and Social Work, chair of the PhD in Public Health program, and Barbara Cox Anthony Endowed Chair on Aging at the University of Hawai‘i.
 She also serves as Principal Investigator of Hā Kūpuna National Resource Center for Native Hawaiian Elders and serves as Co-Investigator on several other federally funded grants to improve elder care, to reduce ethnic disparities in health, and to train the research workforce.
 Dr. Braun is known for her work in community-based participatory research in cancer and gerontology, and she has published more than 250 articles, books, and book chapters on these topics.
 She is a past winner of a Board of Regent’s Medal for Excellence in Teaching from the University of Hawai‘i and is a fellow in the Gerontological Society of America.
-She is a former Peace Corps Volunteer (the Philippines), and a former Fulbright Scholar (South Korea).
 With Drs.
 Takeo Ogawa, Donghee Han, and Cullen Hayashida, Dr. Braun co-founded ACAP in 2004 and has been its President since 2008.

 Takeo Ogawa, PhD